Bobby Thompson (racing driver)

-Robert David Thompson (born 28 July 1996 in Hornchurch, England) is a British racing driver who most recently competed in the 2023 British Touring Car Championship, driving for Autobrite Direct with Millers Oils.
+Robert David Thompson (born 28 July 1996 in Hornchurch, England) is a British racing driver who most recently competed in the Snetterton round of the 2024 British Touring Car Championship, driving for Zeus Cloud Racing with WSR.
 He was the 2022 Jack Sears Trophy winner.

 Career

 Early career

 After competing in karting from 2006 to 2012 at a national level, Thompson made his car racing debut in 2012, competing in the Ford Fiesta Championship.
 He completed a full season in 2013, finishing 19th overall with one podium to his name.

-He competed as a guest driver for Meridian Motorsport in the second and third round of the 2014 British Formula Ford Championship, replacing Ashley Sutton.
+Thompson competed as a guest driver for Meridian Motorsport in the second and third round of the 2014 British Formula Ford Championship, replacing Ashley Sutton.

 VW Racing Cup

-In 2015 Thompson moved to the Volkswagen Racing Cup Great Britain, driving for Team HARD.
+In 2015, Thompson moved to the Volkswagen Racing Cup Great Britain, driving for Team HARD.
 Racing.
-He finished 10th overall in his debut season, with one win.
-He switched to Power Maxed Racing to contest the 2016 season, and came 5th overall.
+He finished tenth overall in his debut season, with one win.
+He switched to Power Maxed Racing to contest the 2016 season, and came fifth overall.
 Returning to Team HARD.
-Racing for 2017, he won the championship with 6 wins.
+Racing for 2017, he won the championship with six wins.

 British Touring Car Championship

 2018

 Following his VW Racing Cup championship win, Thompson signed a contract to drive a Volkswagen CC for Team HARD in the 2018 British Touring Car Championship.
-He struggled in his debut season, finishing in the points just 3 times, at the sixth round of the season at Snetterton Circuit, and at the seventh at Rockingham Speedway.
-With 23 points, he finished 28th in the overall standings, and 10th in the Jack Sears Trophy.
+He struggled in his debut season, finishing in the points just three times, at the sixth round of the season at Snetterton Circuit, and at the seventh at Rockingham Speedway.
+With 23 points, he finished 28th in the overall standings, and tenth in the Jack Sears Trophy.

 2019

 In October 2018, it was announced that Thompson had re-signed for Team HARD for the 2019 season, again driving a Volkswagen CC.
-He had a strong opening round, finishing 6th with fastest lap in the first race, and scoring in the other two.
-With 10 points finishes throughout the season, he finished 22nd in the standings with 35 points, and 3rd in the Jack Sears Trophy.
+He had a strong opening round, finishing sixth with fastest lap in the first race, and scoring in the other two.
+With ten points finishes throughout the season, he finished 22nd in the standings with 35 points, and third in the Jack Sears Trophy.

 2020

 For 2020, Thompson switched to GKR TradePriceCars.com, driving an Audi A3 Saloon.
-He had a strong start to his campaign, finishing in the points 11 times out of the 17 races he finished in the opening 7 rounds.
+He had a strong start to his campaign, finishing in the points 11 times out of the 17 races he finished in the opening seven rounds.
 However, in the third race of the weekend during the seventh round at Croft Circuit, Thompson crashed and barrel-rolled his car whilst fighting over eight place with Senna Proctor.
 He was ruled out of the following round due to a concussion sustained in the crash, and did not appear at the final round either.
-As a result, Thompson came 5th and missed out on the title in the Jack Sears Trophy, which he was leading at the time of the crash.
+As a result, Thompson came fifth and missed out on the title in the Jack Sears Trophy, which he was leading at the time of the crash.
 He came 18th in the overall standings, with 44 points.